At a glance: Medicare enrollment in Delaware

 Most Medigap insurers in Delaware use attained-age rating, which means that premiums increase as the enrollee gets older.
 Some insurers use issue-age rating, which means premiums are based on the age the person was when they initially enrolled.
 United Healthcare uses community rating (ie, rates don’t vary based on age) for enrollees who are age 75 or older.

-As of December 2018, 130,305 Delware Medicare beneficiaries were enrolled in stand-alone Part D prescription drug plans.
-That’s 64 percent of the state’s total Medicare beneficiaries (for comparison, less than 43 percent of all Medicare beneficiaries nationwide are enrolled in stand-alone Part D plans).
-In areas where Medicare Advantage enrollment is lower, enrollment in stand-alone Part D plans tends to be higher.
+As of July 2020, 131,080 of those receiving Medicare benefits in Delaware were enrolled in stand-alone Medicare Part D prescription drug plans.
+That’s 61 percent of the state’s total Medicare beneficiaries (for comparison, about 40 percent of all Medicare beneficiaries nationwide are enrolled in stand-alone Part D plans).
+In areas where Medicare Advantage enrollment is lower, enrollment in stand-alone Medicare Part D plans tends to be higher.

 Medicare spending in Delaware

-In 2017, Original Medicare spent an average of $9,508 per beneficiary in Delaware (the spending analysis did not include costs for Medicare Advantage enrollees, but it did standardize the data to eliminate differences in payment rates from one area to another).
-The national average that year was $9,761 per enrollee, so costs were only slightly lower than average in Delaware.
+In 2018, average per beneficiary spending for Medicare in Delaware was $9,823 (the spending analysis did not include costs for Medicare Advantage enrollees, but it did standardize the data to eliminate differences in payment rates from one area to another).
+The national average that year was $10,096 per enrollee, so costs were only slightly lower than average in Delaware.